jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_2.rst

 ----

-I change assertTrue_ to assertFalse_
+I change :ref:`assertTrue<another way to test if something is grouped as True>` to assertFalse_

 .. code-block:: python
   :lineno-start: 10